kevinmel2000/monorepo/README.md

 ### How to run the test

-1. Run `docker.compose-test.up`, this will build all go binaries needed and docker image then run docker-compose in daemon/background mode.
+1. Run `make docker.compose-test.up`, this will build all go binaries needed and docker image then run docker-compose in daemon/background mode.
-2. Run `docker.compose-test.down` will take down all running container from docker-compose test.
+2. Run `make docker.compose-test.down` will take down all running container from docker-compose test.

 A more old and manual way: